Skip to main content

 }

-Amazon S3 serves as the registry backend, storing server metadata, code bundles, and security reports.
+Cloudflare R2 serves as the registry backend, storing server metadata and security reports via an S3-compatible API.

 Registry Structure